Valerie Bolling

 Tufts University, B.A. in English

 My 30-year educational career has been in Greenwich, Connecticut.
 I started as an elementary teacher (Grades 2, 4, and 5) and moved on to middle school (Grade 8 English).
-Currently, I serve as an Instructional Coach, collaborating with teachers on implementing a variety of instructional strategies designed to increase student performance.
+My last position was as an Instructional Coach, collaborating with teachers on implementing a variety of instructional strategies designed to increase student performance.
+I left the classroom in 2023 to pursue a full-time career as a children's author.

 Balancer

 It's important to me to live a balanced, healthy, and happy life.
-Besides working full-time and reading and writing, I work out regularly -- walking in my neighborhood, riding my stationary bike, and hiking in the woods.
+Besides writing, I work out regularly -- walking in my neighborhood or in the woods, riding my exercise bike, and working out to exercise videos.
 My husband and I enjoy traveling, attending plays, watching films, and reading.
 Spending time with family and friends is also an integral part of our lives.

 Diverse Member